-- Invest in research.
+- Invest in research

 Designate funding for postpartum outcomes research.
-Fund and encourage research on the impacts of postpartum care, the incentives of receiving care, and the effectiveness and economic value of various support systems.
+Support research on postpartum care, including its impacts, the benefits for recipients, and the effectiveness and economic value of various support systems.

 Why this Call to Action?

 The postpartum period is a critical window for women's health, yet it remains a blind spot in public health discussions.
 Societal norms and stigma surrounding mental health contribute to this neglect, leaving women without the support they need.
 Isolation, lack of recognition of the critical importance of this critical period, inadequate healthcare, and political, social, and economic invisibility have placed new mothers in a precarious zone.
 We must change that.